Device-independent lower bounds on the conditional von Neumann entropy: Methods

 Letting $M = \rho + (1-t) A_0 \rho + t \sigma A_0$, this is the same as $\tr{MB^*} + \tr{M^* B} = 0$ for all $B \in B(H)$ which is equivalent to $M = 0$.
 For convenience, we let $Z = -A_0$ and arrive at the following operator Sylvester equation

-The existence of a bounded solution to this equation is guaranteed by the following lemma.
-This completes the proof. \begin{lemma} Let $t \in (0,1)$ and let $\rho$ and $\sigma$ be two trace-class positive operators on the separable Hilbert space $H$ satisfying $\rho \leq \lambda \sigma$ for some $\lambda \in \RR_+$.
+The existence of a bounded solution to this equation is guaranteed by the following lemma. \begin{lemma} Let $t \in (0,1)$ and let $\rho$ and $\sigma$ be two trace-class positive semidefinite operators on the separable Hilbert space $H$ satisfying $\rho \leq \lambda \sigma$ for some $\lambda \in \RR_+$.
 Then the operator equation